Strategy-robust Online Learning in Contextual Pricing: Preliminaries

 \paragraph{Buyer Algorithm.} Each buyer $i \in [n]$ employs a bidding algorithm $\B_i$.
 Formally, $\B_i$ is a sequence of maps $(\B_{i,t})_{t \in [T]}$, where $\B_{i,t} : \I_i^{\,t-1} \rightarrow \Delta([0,1])$ is a mapping from buyer $i$’s view of the interaction history up to round $t-1$ in $\I_i^{\,t-1}$ (the realizations of all random variables observable to the buyer, as specified below) to a distribution over bids in $[0,1]$ at round $t$.

 \paragraph{Information Structure.} We assume that the seller is oblivious to the buyer algorithms $\B$, the environment $\E$, and the round partition $(\T_i)_{i \in [n]}$.
 Each party observes the variables they generate, as well as any variables explicitly revealed to them by the protocol (e.g., the seller observes the bids submitted to them).
 In addition, we assume that the context $x_t$ and the posted price $p_t$ (or equivalently, the weight vector $w_t$) are observable to all parties: the seller $\A$, the buyers $\B$, and the environment $\E$.
-The environment $\E$ observes the true values $(\theta_t)_{t \in [T]}$, since it selects them, but \emph{does not observe} the bids $(b_t)_{t \in [T]}$.
 Crucially, the seller does not observe the buyers’ true values, as this limitation is central to the learning problem, whereas each buyer may observe the values of other buyers.
 We emphasize that the aforementioned assumptions are the weakest needed for our results, and that in practical settings stronger informational assumptions may often hold.

 \begin{protocol}[t] \DontPrintSemicolon \textbf{Players:} Seller's algorithm $\A$ and buyers' algorithms $\B\coloneq(\B_i)_{i \in [n]}$.\\ \textbf{Parameters:} Environment $\E$; total number of rounds $T \in \nat$; round partition $\T\coloneq(\T_i)_{i \in [n]}$.\\ \textbf{Constraints:} $T$ is known to both $\A$ and $\B$; $\A$ is oblivious to $\B$, $\E$ and $\T$.\\ \For{$t \in [T]$}{ Let $i_t \in [n]$ be the buyer index such that $t \in \T_i$. \\ The environment $\E$ selects a pair $(x_t, \theta_t)$, where $x_t \in \rr^d$ is a unit vector representing the public context, and $\theta_t \in [0,1]$ is the private value of buyer $i_t$ for the good.
 Simultaneously, $\A$ selects $w_t \in \bb^d$, which is kept private.\\ Then, $\B_{i_t}$ submits a sealed bid $b_t$ to $\A$. \\ $\A$ posts a price $p_t = \innp{w_t, x_t}$, and optionally reveals $w_t$, which is made public to all players. \\ The buyer obtains the good at price $p_t$ if and only if $p_t \leq b_t$, and this allocation outcome is not observed by other buyers. } \end{protocol}